 You will have a planning session in the radiotherapy department a few days before you have TBI.
-The doctor will explain more about the treatment and its side effects.
+The doctor, nurse or radiographer (person who gives the treatment) will explain more about the treatment and its side effects.

-Before each session, the radiographer (person who gives the treatment) positions you carefully and makes sure you are comfortable.
+Before each session, the radiographer positions you carefully and makes sure you are comfortable.
 Radiotherapy is not painful, but you need to keep still during the treatment.
-You have radiotherapy to both sides of your body so you need to change position a few times during the session.
+You have radiotherapy to both sides of your body.
+This means you need to change position a few times during the session.
 The radiographer will explain this to you.

 Side effects of TBI

-These can happen a few days later.
-The radiographers will explain how to manage the side effects and how to care for your skin.
-We have more information about radiotherapy side effects.
+These can happen a few days after the treatment.
+Your team will explain how to manage the side effects and how to care for your skin.

 It usually takes 10 to 12 days before some of the new blood cells are released into the bloodstream.
-For some people it may take longer.
-During this time, you are at high risk of infection and other problems, such as bleeding and anaemia.
+For some people, it may take longer.
+This means you will have low numbers of red blood cells, white blood cells and platelets for some time.
+This can cause some of the main side effects.
+During this time, you are at high risk of infection and other problems, such as bleeding and anaemia (low red blood cells).

 Your daily routine

-- take blood samples from your line
+- taking blood samples from and giving medicines into your line

-- examine your tummy and mouth
+- examining your tummy and mouth and checking your weight

 Support from Macmillan